nz-trust-framework/DISTF-reference-architecture/ARF.md

 Under the DISTF, **passkeys are considered authenticators**, not credentials.
 While they provide high-assurance proof that the person is in control of a device and is the same person previously registered with the relying party, they do not meet the definition of a **credential** under the Trust Framework as they do not contain "bound personal or organisational information".

-> :warning: **Caution:** While passkeys can be used *alongside* credentials, such as authenticating the user when they present a credential, they are not, on their own, a means of presenting identity or attribute information.

-Passkeys are best understood as a **modern, strong authentication factor** within the ecosystem, and may be used by authentication services to secure user access, but not as providers of credentials in their own right.
+Passkeys are a **modern, strong authenticator** within the ecosystem, and may be used by authentication services to secure user access.
+However, they are not credentials in their own right (under the DISTF definition).

 > :computer: **Example: Combining Credentials and Passkeys for Seamless and Trusted Access**
 >